-All undergraduate students residing on campus during the fall semester will be required to be on a meal plan with the exception of students living at Spelman.
+All undergraduate students residing on campus during the spring semester will be required to be on a meal plan with the exception of students living in Spelman.

 - If I live off campus, can I purchase a meal plan?

-Yes, you may purchase a meal plan for the semester that you are invited back to campus, even if you do not live on campus, provided you sign the Social Contract.
+If you have been approved to be on campus and have completed the UHS Risk Assessment and COVID-19 Training Module, and you have signed the Social Contract, you may purchase a meal plan, even if you do not live on campus.
 You may participate in the meal plan as long as you comply with the Social Contract and participate in the mandatory Monitoring and Testing Program in place for students.

 - What will be the housing and dining costs?